Affiliate Disclosure: Some links mentioned below are affiliate links, we may earn some amount if you make a purchase.

 - Select the Access file type and then finally click on Save As

-- This will create the copy of the MDB file database to ACCDB file database and open it automatically.
+- This will create a copy of the MDB file database to ACCDB file database and open it automatically.
 The original MDB file database will be closed.

 So, this is the manual method by which MDB files can be converted to ACCDB file.
 The MS Access also has an LDB file which is a temporary lock file.
 So, before conversion, we should ensure that the contents in the MDB file are correct.
 This can be done by opening the MDB file.
 Check out the steps to open MS Access files